Referendums by country: Venezuela

 The 1999 constitution of Venezuela, created by the Chávez government, and approved by referendum, brought in the concept of requiring referendums for constitutional changes, as well as providing for recall referendums of elected officials (which require petitions of a minimum percentage of voters to be submitted).
-In the Venezuelan recall referendum of 2004 voters determined whether or not Hugo Chávez, the former President of Venezuela, should be recalled from office.
+In the Venezuelan recall referendum of 2004 voters determined whether or not Hugo Chávez, the former president of Venezuela, should be recalled from office.
 The result of the referendum was to not recall Chávez.

 Oceania

 Australia

 Approval in a referendum is necessary in order to amend the Australian constitution.
 A bill must first be passed by both houses of Parliament or, in certain limited circumstances, by only one house of Parliament, and is then submitted to a referendum.
-If a majority of those voting, as well as separate majorities in each of a majority of states (and where appropriate a majority of people in any affected state) vote in favor of the amendment, it is presented for Royal Assent, given in the Queen's name by the Governor-General.
+If a majority of those voting, as well as separate majorities in each of a majority of states (and where appropriate a majority of people in any affected state) vote in favor of the amendment, it is presented for Royal Assent, given in the King's name by the Governor-General.